 - You will still need to attend regular follow-up appointments at the specialist clinic.

-If no Shared Care Agreement is in place
+If no shared care agreement is in place

 - We cannot take over prescribing.